 We conduct internal training of our buying and sourcing teams to ensure they have a clear understanding of the Group’s expectations for ethical sourcing.
 In addition, we include training on understanding the signs of modern slavery and what to do if they suspect any form of modern slavery is taking place within our supply chain.

 The Group is committed to ensuring modern slavery does not exist in our supply chain and that the human rights of all workers are upheld.
-We are confident in the effectiveness of our Ethical Sourcing Program which ensures that slavery and/or human trafficking is not taking place within our business or supply chain, due to:
+We monitor the effectiveness of our Ethical Sourcing Program to ensure that slavery and/or human trafficking is not taking place within our business or supply chain, through:

-- No reports received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.
+- Reviewing any reports received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.

 Approval for this statement

-This statement was approved by the Board of Directors on 20th November, 2017.GRIEVANCE MECHANISM >
+This statement was approved on behalf of the Board of Directors on 19 December 2018, by Peter Johnson, CEO.GRIEVANCE MECHANISM >